MetaMask/metamask-docs/wallet/how-to/sign-data.md

   const msgParams = JSON.stringify({
     domain: {
-      // Defining the chain aka Rinkeby testnet or Ethereum Main Net
+      // This defines the network, in this case, Mainnet.
       chainId: 1,
-      // Give a user friendly name to the specific contract you are signing for.
+      // Give a user-friendly name to the specific contract you're signing for.
       name: 'Ether Mail',
-      // If name isn't enough add verifying contract to make sure you are establishing contracts with the proper entity
+      // Add a verifying contract to make sure you're establishing contracts with the proper entity.
       verifyingContract: '0xCcCCccccCCCCcCCCCCCcCcCccCcCCCcCcccccccC',
-      // Just let's you know the latest version.
-Definitely make sure the field name is correct.
+      // This identifies the latest version.
       version: '1',
     },

+    // This defines the message you're proposing the user to sign, is dapp-specific, and contains
+    // anything you want.
+There are no required fields.
+Be as explicit as possible when building out
-    // Defining the message signing data content.
+    // the message schema.
     message: {
-      /*
-       - Anything you want.
-Just a JSON Blob that encodes the data you want to send
-       - No required fields
-       - This is DApp Specific
-       - Be as explicit as possible when building out the message schema.
-      */
       contents: 'Hello, Bob!',
       attachedMoneyInEth: 4.2,
       from: {